LA TROMBA MOUTHPIECES

-For Baroque, rotary and piston-valve trumpets, as well as for piccolo, cornet and flugelhorn, LA TROMBA mouthpieces have been methodically researched and developed over more than 20 years.
+For "Baroque" (Natural), rotary and piston-valve trumpets, as well as for piccolo, cornet and flugelhorn, LA TROMBA mouthpieces have been methodically researched and developed over more than 20 years.

 They are a true synthesis of new-world technology and old-world craftsmanship.

 These mouthpieces were designed initially to meet Mr. Steuart"s own artistic needs, firstly as an Opera- and Symphonic-musician; then as a studio, big-band and Chamber-player and lastly playing a decisive role in his success as a Concert-soloist from Renaissance and Baroque (on both period and modern instruments) to contemporary "Classical" music and Modern-Jazz.

 All of these original mouthpieces have been repeatedly researched and developed (in sizes from 15 to 19 mm) for use with all brands of trumpets by all kinds of trumpeters.